freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 <Note>

 The lengths above are recommendations so feel free to go as long or as short as you like with the ties.
-If you prefer you can make your ties with your fashion fabric, you can find how to [here](https://freesewing.org/docs/patterns/holmes/cutting/).
+If you prefer you can make your ties with your main fabric, you can find how to [here](https://freesewing.org/docs/patterns/holmes/cutting/).

 </Note>